From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Axiomatization of QA pooling

 \begin{enumerate}[label=(\arabic*)] \item $M(x_1, \dots, x_m)$ is continuous and strictly increasing in each variable. \item $M$ is symmetric in its arguments. \item $M(x, x, \dots, x) = x$. \item $M(x_1, \dots, x_k, x_{k + 1}, \dots, x_m)$ = $M(y, \dots, y, x_{k + 1}, \dots, x_m)$, where $y := M(x_1, \dots, x_k)$ appears $k$ times on the right-hand side.
 Informally, a subset of arguments to the mean function can be replaced with their mean. \end{enumerate}

 The four properties listed above can be viewed as an \emph{axiomatization} of quasi-arithmetic means.\\

 Our notion of quasi-arithmetic pooling is exactly that of a quasi-arithmetic mean, except that it is more general in two ways.
 First, it allows for weights to accompany the arguments to the mean.
 Second, we are considering quasi-arithmetic means with respect to \emph{vector-valued} functions $\vect{g}$.
-In the $n = 2$ outcome case, $\vect{g}$ can be considered a scalar-valued function since it is defined on a one-dimensional space (see Remark~\ref{remark:n2} for details); but in general we cannot treat $\vect{g}$ as scalar-valued.\footnote{Another difference is that in the $n = 2$ case, we are restricting $\mathcal{D} \subseteq [0, 1]$, though this is not a fundamental difference for the purposes of this section.}
+In the $n = 2$ outcome case, $\vect{g}$ can be considered a scalar-valued function since it is defined on a one-dimensional space (see Remark~\ref{remark:n2} for details); but in general we cannot treat $\vect{g}$ as scalar-valued.\footnote{Another difference is that in the $n = 2$ case, we are restricting $\mathcal{D}$ to be an interval from $0$ to $1$, though this is not a fundamental difference for the purposes of this section.}

-Our goal is to extend the above axiomatization of quasi-arithmetic means in these two ways: first (below) to include weights as arguments, and second (in Appendix~\ref{appx:axiomatization}) to general $n$ (while still allowing arbitrary weights).\\
+Our goal is to extend the above axiomatization of quasi-arithmetic means in these two ways: first (in Section~\ref{sec:axioms_n2}) to include weights as arguments, and second (in Section~\ref{sec:axioms_general_n}) to general $n$ (while still allowing arbitrary weights).\\